marinct/ng-lightning/DEVELOPER.md

 npm run build
 ```

-If you want to watch your source files for changes and build every time use:
+The best way to see your changes in action, is to use our demo page locally.
+Run:
 ```bash
 npm start
 ```

-**Note**: Generated output is placed into the `demo/node_modules/ng-lightning` folder.
+which will create a development server accessible through `http:localhost:1111`.

 ### Tests